OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class01-ProjectsAndProjectGroups.md

 [Fade to demo]

-Navigate to the Projects page in the Octopus Deploy interface and click "ADD GROUP", enter a name and click "SAVE".
+Navigate to the Projects page in the Octopus Deploy interface and click "ADD GROUP", enter a name and a description.

 [Name is "Fundamentals Demos"]

+The description supports markdown, allowing us to add relevant hyperlinks, such as the source code, build server, documentation pages or whatever else may be useful to Project maintainers.

-Now click "ADD PROJECT", provide a name for this component, and click "SAVE".
+Now let's add a Project to our Project Group, provide a name, and click "SAVE".
 You've just created your first project.

 [Name is "Random Quotes"]

-Let's start by reviewing the settings for our Project.
+Let's review the settings for our Project.

 On the settings page we can upload a logo for the Project, and enter a description.
-The description supports markdown, allowing us to add relevant hyperlinks, such as the source code, build server, documentation pages or whatever else may be useful to Project maintainers.

 After saving the page, we can see that the image and description have been updated, including any hyperlinks.